 It covers her major year to fame competing in the U.S. Open back in August 2019 right through to the current day where she’s currently prepping for the Tokyo Olympics which was delayed until summer 2021.

 The docu-series was first announced to be in development back in February 2020.
-Alongside the announcement, Naomi Osaka shared her excited for the docu-series saying:
+Alongside the announcement, Naomi Osaka shared her excitement for the docu-series saying:

 “To be able to tell my story and let people in during this big year, working with a team that really understands me, has been a rewarding experience.
 It won’t look like a traditional sports documentary, and I’m so excited to share it with everyone.”